theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

 ## Amplitude compensation

 The last section demonstrated a working DCO but with a critical flaw: its volume gets lower as frequencies get higher.
-This isn't very useful for a musical oscillator, so there needs to be some scheme that increases the amplitude (volume) as the frequency gets higher.
+This isn't very useful for a musical oscillator, so there needs to be some scheme that increases the amplitude as the frequency gets higher.
 This is called **amplitude compensation**[^made-up].

 Remember that throughout the DCO section I said to assume that the integrator's input voltage was constant.
 This is the reason why the amplitude problem exists.
 Because the input voltage is constant, the integrator's capacitor is ramping at a constant rate regardless of the clock frequency.
 At lower frequencies it charges too quickly and the waveform gets clipped.
-At higher frequencies it charges too slowly and therefore doesn't have enough time to get up to the desired amplitude before the clock causes the transistor to close.
+At higher frequencies it charges too slowly and therefore doesn't have enough time to get up to the desired amplitude before the clock resets the circuit.

 In a practical DCO the integrator's input voltage can't be constant because the circuit needs to increase the voltage to increase the rate of the capacitor's charge.
 In the [VCO](#vco) design, a **control voltage** was connected to the integrator's input voltage and was used to increase how fast the capacitor charges.
 The DCO can use the same idea, however, instead of the control voltage being created by complicated analog circuitry it will be generated by the microcontroller using a [digital-to-analog converter](https://en.wikipedia.org/wiki/Digital-to-analog_converter) (*DAC*).
 Here's the schematic with the DAC added: